DiegoInFinland/example-squid-sslBump-httpViolations/README.md

 The container will create a self-signed certificate and will listen on 3129 port.
 It'll then encrypt/decrypt ssl traffic.

-Please, be aware that changing HTTP_headers could break normal web browsing sometimes.
+Please, be aware that changing HTTP_headers could break normal web browsing behavior.

 ## Some considerations